Bayesian Pyramids: Identifiable Multilayer Discrete Latent Structure Models for Discrete Data: Bayesian Inference for Two-Layer Bayesian Pyramids

-As discussed earlier, the proposed multilayer sparse graph LCM in Section \ref{sec-layers} has universal identifiability arguments for many different model structures.
-In this section, as an illustration, we focus on a two-latent-layer model with depth $D=2$ and use a Bayesian approach to infer the latent structure and model parameters.
-We specify the conditional distribution of each variable using a multinomial or binomial logistic model with its parent variables as linear predictors.
-Formally, we consider the following model,
+As discussed earlier, the proposed multilayer Bayesian Pyramid in Section \ref{sec-layers} has universal identifiability arguments for many different model structures.
+In this section, as an important special case, we focus on a two-latent-layer model with depth $D=2$ and use a Bayesian approach to infer the latent structure and model parameters.
+Recall our two-latent-layer Bayesian Pyramid specified earlier in \eqref{eq-2layer} takes the form

 Here we assume $\beta_{j,d_j,0} \equiv \beta_{j,d_j,k} \equiv 0$ for all $k\in[K_1]$, as conventionally done in logistic models.
 The parameter $\beta_{j,c,k}$ can be viewed as the weight associated with the potential directed edge from latent variable $\alpha^{(1)}_k$ to observed variable $y_j$, for response category $c$.
 The $\beta_{j,c,k}$ only impacts the likelihood if there is an edge from $\alpha^{(1)}_k$ to $y_j$ with $g^{(1)}_{j,k}=1$.
 Denote the collection of $\beta$ parameters as $\bo\beta$. \eqref{eq-2layer} specifies a usual latent class model in the second latent layer with $B$ latent classes for the $K_1$-dimensional latent vector $\aaa^{(1)}$.
 This layer of the model has latent class proportion parameters $\bo\tau = (\tau_1,\ldots,\tau_B)^\top$ and conditional probability parameters $\bo\eta = (\eta_{k,b})_{K_1\times B}$.
 The full set of model parameters across layers is $(\GG^{(1)}, \bo\beta, \bo\tau, \bo\eta)$, and the model structure is shown in Fig.~\ref{fig-2layer}.
 We can denote the conditional probability $\mathbb P(y_j=c\mid \aaa^{(1)}=\aaa)$ in \eqref{eq-2layer} by $\lambda_{j,c,\aaa}$.